puffscoin/ens/README.md

 ## addr(bytes32 node) constant returns (address ret)

 Implements the addr resource type.
-Returns the Ethereum address associated with a node if it exists, or `throw`s if it does not.
+Returns the PUFFScoin address associated with a node if it exists, or `throw`s if it does not.

 # Generating LLL ABI and binary data